peak-gao/code-notes/js-basics-short-notes.md

     - When the console.log(..) call occurs, it finds both a and b in the scope of foo(..), and never finds the outer b
     - Thus, we print out "1 3" instead of "1 2" as would have normally been the case
 - By default, if a string of code that eval(..) executes contains one or more declarations (either variables or functions), this action modifies the existing lexical scope in which the eval(..) resides
-    - Technically, eval(..) can be invoked "indirectly", through various tricks (beyond our discussion here), which causes it to instead execute in the context of the global scope, thus modifying it
+    - eval(..) can be invoked "indirectly", through various tricks (beyond our discussion here), which causes it to instead execute in the context of the global scope, thus modifying it
     - But in either case, ***eval(..) can at runtime modify an author-time lexical scope***

     **Note:** eval(..) when used in a strict-mode program operates in its own lexical scope, which means declarations made inside of the eval() do not actually modify the enclosing scope.